 Memories of the 1960s – Toys

 I was born in 1962.
 The first 1960s toys I remember are a fluffy ball with a bell inside, a red, plastic American train and a ‘musical box’, about the size of a food can, with a crank on top.
 As you turned the crank, metal tongues were flicked inside, much like an African lamellaphone.
 It had pictures of the royal guards and Buckingham Palace painted on its sides.
 I don’t remember what the tune was.
-I also had a Playcraft plastic train set (see below).
+The plastic American train was from a Playcraft plastic train set (see image below).
 All these toys seemed to be around since a time before I could remember anything clearly.

-The first 1960s toy I remember actually receiving was a motorised tank.
-My dad came home late one night (it was always late when he came home for a kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
+The first 1960s toy I remember actually receiving was a motorised Centurion tank (possibly Scalecraft).
+My dad came home late one night (it was always late when a father came home for any kid that was at nursery school!) and presented me with this thing that drove up and down a pile of books on its own!
 My dad showed me how to open a book and turn it upside down so that its spine formed the ridge of a hill.
 The tank could go over this too.
 Continue reading “Memories of the 1960s – Toys”